lspvic/jupyter_tensorboard/README.rst

 Installation
 ------------

 #.
 Be sure that tensorflow(-gpu)>=1.3.0 has been installed.
-If not, you should install or upgrade your tensorflow>=1.3.0 first, and tensorbaord is a dependency of tensorflow so that it is automatically installed.
-This package does not have a tensorbaord or tensorflow dependency because there are several versions of tensorflow, for example, tensorflow and tensorflow-gpu, if jupyter_tensorboard requires any version of the tensorflow, it will install the version and abrupt the environment.
+If not, you should install or upgrade your tensorflow>=1.3.0 first, and tensorboard is a dependency of tensorflow so that it is automatically installed.
+This package does not have a tensorboard or tensorflow dependency because there are several versions of tensorflow, for example, tensorflow and tensorflow-gpu, if jupyter_tensorboard requires any version of the tensorflow, it will install the version and abrupt the environment.
 Any way, you must be sure you have tensorflow(-gpu) installed before install this package.

 #.
 Install the pip package.
 The python version must be the same as Jupyter: if you start jupyter notebook in python3, ``pip3`` may be used to install the package